aheirich/AMI2/doc/toplevel.md

 The system can be extended with new data sources (e.g. xyzDataSource).

 A resilient distributed in-memory storage system (E.g. Redis, Legion) is used for the control and data planes.
-Telemetry data resides in a local store within a node.
+Event data resides in a local store within a node.
 Computational results and control signals reside in a global store.
 Process heartbeats are monitored and failed processes are automatically restarted.
 Every process stores its volatile state in the resilient stores so it can reload that state when it restarts.